 Prices start at $550 (from Las Vegas) and for this, you get a flight over some incredible terrain, a landing inside the West Rim, a Plastic cup of California Champagne, and some basic snacks (think crisps, maybe a sandwich!) and finally a flight back and over the strip.

 When put like that it may sound pretty unappealing, but the landscape is one of utter beauty.
 The Desert that surrounds las Vegas has a real rugged appeal, backed by towering mountains, once aloft it really is beautiful.
 Vegas itself from the air is like nothing on earth and the stunning blueness of Lake Mead and the fiery reds of the valley of fire contrast starkly with the endless beiges of the desert.
 It is a wonderful place to take a helicopter flight.
 Then there is the Canyon itself.

 The West Rim is where most Helicopter tours will take you.
 This is one of the most beautiful and stunning canyons on earth, however, it actually falls well short of another location.
 Namely the South Rim of the grand canyon!
 This part of the Canyon just cannot hold a candle to its bigger sister but the south rim lies 280 miles away from Las Vegas and is not practical for a helicopter flight from Las Vegas (see below for some tour ideas).
 So what you get from Vegas is the West Rim.

 From above it is still incredibly vast, a giant scar carved into the earth and as you descend down into the canyon the sheer walls rise up and devour you.
-From the landing sites at the banks of the Colorado River, we can assure you, thoughts about this being a lesser canyon will be far from your mind!
+From the landing sites at the banks of the Colorado River, we can assure you, that thoughts about this being a lesser canyon will be far from your mind!

 If you are looking for that ultimate Vegas Experience, one to share with your loved one and build memories that will last a Lifetime there is little better than a Grand Canyon Helicopter Tour, We know they are costly but this is proper Bucket list stuff and you do get quite a bit for your money.

 Red Rock Canyon Helicopter Tours